 ∑ Here is a set of small Matlab geostatistical tools that you can download and use freely.
 A basic documentation is also included.
 Thanks for sending feedback!

 ∑ Our patterns validation code (Windows executable and Fortran code) allows finding out if a training image is compatible with a given data pointset.

 ∑ We recently developed a graph-cuts based MPS simulation algorithm which is an improvement over Image Quilting.
 The Matlab code can be found here.

-∑ The full version of DS is a compiled C executable that you can obtain from me on demand, upon signing an academic license agreement.
-Just send me an email and we can see if this can be arranged.
-This is the only version that really works properly and where most of the features presented in the literature are present.
+∑ The full version of DS that I developed in his PhD and continued to develop since (but less and less as the version above has most features).
+It comes as a compiled C executable that you can obtain from me on demand, but you will still have to sign an academic license agreement with the University of Neuchatel.
+If you want it, just send me an email and we can see if this can be arranged.
+In this version, most of the features presented in the literature are present.

 ∑ A simple version written in Matlab, with a fixed template, is available for demonstration and teaching purposes.
 IT SHOULD NOT BE USED FOR BENCHMARKING OR FOR COMPARISON WITH OTHER METHODS BECAUSE IT IS EXTREMELY BASIC AND SLOW.

 ∑ An advanced version of the Matlab Direct Sampling code for is also available.
 It considers variable lag vectors and flexible data events, and seems to have issues with conditioning (I will fix it when I find the time).
 THIS ONE SHOULD ALSO NOT BE USED FOR BENCHMARKING OR FOR COMPARISON WITH OTHER METHODS BECAUSE EVEN SLOWER THAN THE SIMPLE VERSION.
 MOREOVER IT HAS PROBLEMS WITH CONDITIONING.